nwallace534/pure-jest-es6-runner/README.md

 # pure-jest-es6-runner
-Quickly write es6+ modules with airbnb linting and jest tests and no other frameworks.
+Project template to write es6+ modules with airbnb linting and jest testing on node with no other frameworks.

-*A simple react-style setup without react.*
+*A react-style setup without react.*

-Made for technical JS challenges where you need linting and a setup you're familiar with.

-If you need to write ES5, copy the example of src/sample.es5.style.js and add the file to the .eslintignore (or eslint will flip out)
+If you need to write ES5, copy the example of src/sample.es5.style.js and add the file to the .eslintignore

-You can use *npm run test* but it's best used with VS Code debugging.
+You can use *npm run test* but best used with VS Code debugging.

 ![VS Code Debug Preview](https://github.com/nwallace534/pure-jest-es6-runner/blob/master/img/vscodeDebugExample.png)